roel1289/CompBioLabsAndHomework/Labs/Lab08/Ellwood_Lab08.md

 #### EBIO 4420

 ## Discrete-time Logistic Growth Model
 Here we have the discrete-time Logistic growth model.
+For this weeks lab ([EBIO 4420 Lab08](https://github.com/flaxmans/CompBio_on_git/blob/master/Labs/Lab08/Lab08_documentation_and_metadata.md)) we will be turning this model into the form of a function.
 This function takes a population and illustrates how the population will grow over time.
 For this function to work, there are a few necessary values one must know:
 * the initial population size